 3. Planting training plots

 It is suggested that plots are planted in a training field situated close to the host institution for ease of preparation of the plots for discussion during the inspection period.
-As the field by necessity will contain infected plants (virus and bacteria) the field should be isolated from commercial seed crops or other high health potato pants.
+As the field by necessity will contain infected plants (virus and bacteria) the field should be isolated from commercial seed crops or other high health potato plants.

 The field should be carefully marked out for planting.
 This can be achieved by preparing a detailed field plan/map with precise plot measurements.
 The field should be laid out according to the number of plots required in blocks that accommodate cultivation and spraying equipment (i.e. in spray boom widths).
 Paths and tracks should be provided between plots at the end of the rows to allow access and leave room for inspectors and trainers discussing the plants.
 Gaps between rows should be avoided to prevent the potatoes collapsing.
 Guard rows (an extra row of non-demonstration plants) can be used to maintain typical growth habit of the demonstration plants; this is particularly helpful on windy sites.